fvaleri/strimzi-debugging/sessions/005/README.md

 When the replication is done (showing `NaN metrics` in the log), we increase the producer buffer by overriding its configuration.
 Now every batch will include more data and the same test should complete the replications in about half of the time or even less.
-Note how the request latency increases too, but it is still okay.
+The request latency increases too, but it is still okay.
 There is no free lunch, it's always a tradeoff between throughput and latency.

 ```sh